Safety 📅 2026-03-21 ⏱ 6 min read

 2. Their Photos Look Too Perfect

-3. The Relationship Moves Abnormally Fast
+3. The Relationship Moves Too Fast

 "Love bombing" — overwhelming you with affection early on — is a manipulation tactic.
 If someone is declaring love within days or weeks, they're building emotional dependency before asking for something.